SethHollandsworth/azure-cli-extensions/src/confcom/samples/certs/README.md

 `create_certchain.sh` should have `<your-username>` specified at the top for `RootPath`

-The image in `fragment_config.json` must be updated to the image you want to attach the fragment to.
-The default image is hosted on Microsoft Artifact Registry so it will not allow fragment uploads.
+The image in `fragment_config.json` must be updated from `<your-image>` to the image you want to attach the fragment to.
+This is likely going to be in Azure Container Registry but can be in any of these [supported registries](https://oras.land/docs/compatible_oci_registries/).

 ## Run the Script